aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 * Added Escape (ESC) to all dialogs
 * Bugfix: Fixed Bible sort mapping

+= 4.2.8 =
+* Fixed total breakage / no display on EZ-Copy

 = 4.2.7 =
-* Fixed Bible selected breakaga on expanding form when contracting the form.
+* Fixed Bible selected breakage on expanding form when contracting the form.

 = 4.2.6 =
 * Added download Bible limitation as a quick fix to download issues on shared hosting